statelyai/xstate/.changeset/poor-ducks-join.md

 "@xstate/inspect": minor
 ---

 `@xstate/inspect` will now target `https://stately.ai/viz` by default.
-You can target the old viz by setting the config options like so:
+You can target the old inspector by setting the config options like so:

 ```ts
 inspect({